JanHerca/urantiapedia/output/wikijs/en/index/articles.md

 ![](/image/article/Group_banners/Mighty_Messenger.jpg)

-Mighty Messenger is a annual or bi-annual publication edited by The Urantia Book Fellowship with news and opinions for Readers of The Urantia Book.
+Mighty Messenger is a annual or bi-annual publication edited by _The Urantia Book Fellowship_ with news and opinions for Readers of _The Urantia Book_.

-The index of all available issues is here: [Index of The Urantia Book Fellowship Mighty Messenger](/en/index/articles_mighty_messenger).
+The index of all available issues is here: [Index of _The Urantia Book_ Fellowship Mighty Messenger](/en/index/articles_mighty_messenger).

 Sources:
 - https://archive.urantiabook.org/archive/newsletters